Introducing Routing Functions to Vision-Language Parameter-Efficient Fine-Tuning with Low-Rank Bottlenecks: Experiments with Encoder-Decoder Language Models

 \subsection{Implementation Details}

-Following~\cite{Sung_2022_CVPR}, we use CLIP-ResNet101 as our vision encoder~\cite{pmlr-v139-radford21a}.
-The same procedure for extracting visual features is adopted as in~\cite{Sung_2022_CVPR}.
+Following~\cite{Hu_2023_ICCV, Sung_2022_CVPR}, we use CLIP-ResNet101 as our vision encoder~\cite{pmlr-v139-radford21a}.
 We use $\text{BART}_{\text{base}}$ as our encoder-decoder LM as in~\cite{Sung_2022_CVPR}.
 Following~\cite{Sung_2022_CVPR}, we use $r=96$ for all experiments.
 The training pipeline in~\cite{Sung_2022_CVPR} is used for a fair comparison.
 Specifically, (1) we use the same seed for all experiments.
 (2) Due to limited resources, we do not perform an extensive hyper-parameter search as in~\cite{Sung_2022_CVPR}.
 (3) We train the model with AdamW optimizer and linear decay for 20 epochs.
 We warm-up the learning rate from 0 to the highest in the first 2 epochs.
 (4) The batch size is set to 500.
-In cases where we compare results with \cite{Hu_2023_ICCV, Sung_2022_CVPR}, we use the same seeds as in their publication.
 For more details, we refer to~\cref{sec:appendix_details}.